ljpengelen/markdown-to-pdf/examples/cv.md

 Kabisa is specialized in developing elegant software solutions using technologies such as Ruby on Rails, Java, and Python.
 Luc has worked on the following projects:

+#### Signify - September 2017 - Current

+Signify is the new company name of Philips Lighting.
+Signify is a world leader in connected LED lighting systems, software, and services.
+Their innovations unlock the extraordinary potential of light to improve the quality of people's lives and to work towards a sustainable future.

+Within Signify's indoor navigation department, Luc created a web application for the creation of mapping data.
+Among other things, this app allows users to define the walkable and non-walkable areas for each floor of a given venue, align technical images and designed maps in the browser, and tiles large images of maps for efficient use on mobile devices.
+The app produces ready-to-use maps in a proprietary binary format for Signify's indoor navigation SDKs for Android and iOS.

+Additionally, Luc and a colleague created a cross-platform mobile application for the Light+Building fair in Frankfurt.
+This app was used to demonstrate how indoor navigation could assist retail staff during their day-to-day activities.

+Python, Falcon, Pytest, OpenCV, Preact, Redux, Cordova, Webpack, ES6, HTML5 Canvas, Karma, Mocha, Sinon, Chai, Ansible, Terraform, and Microsoft Azure.
+{: .technologies}

 #### Philips - Januari 2017 - September 2017

 Philips is one of the largest electronics companies in the world.
 Its health watch empowers you to live a healthier life by tracking heart rate and other metrics of your cardio condition, as well as activity, sleep and more.

-As a Java developer at Philips, Luc worked on a few of the most mission-critical micro services that power the apps for the Philips health watch.
+As a Java developer at Philips, Luc worked on a few of the most mission-critical micro services that power the mobile apps for the Philips health watch.
+Each micro service is a Spring Boot application, connected to its own PostgreSQL database.
+The micro services communicate with each other and the outside world via REST APIs and RAbbitMQ.

 Java, Spring Boot, RabbitMQ, PostgreSQL, JUnit, Maven, and Mockito {: .technologies}